 - Orr Hot Springs is a 14-mile drive from Ukiah via mountain roads, in a resort that offers accommodations and a communal kitchen for preparing meals.
 This resort is clothing optional.

-- Surprise Valley is just a few miles south of the Oregon border off US Hwy 299.
+- Surprise Valley is just a few miles south of the Oregon border off U.S. Highway 299.

-- Wilbur Hot Springs, 22 miles east of Clear Lake has been popular for so long that the adjacent hotel is more than 100 years old.
+- Wilbur Hot Springs is 22 miles east of Clear Lake and has an adjacent hotel which is more than 100 years old.
 Their "flumes" channel the hot water into pools of varying temperature.
-Clothing is optional.
+Relaxation is mandatory, but clothing is optional.

 Wine Country California Hot Springs

-Big Sur Hot Springs are few but notable.
-They include the pools at Esalen, Japanese-style soaking at a Zen monastery and a highly-rated outdoor pool in the Ventana Wilderness.
+Hot springs along the Big Sur coast include the pools at Esalen, Japanese-style soaking at a Zen monastery and a highly-rated outdoor pool in the Ventana Wilderness.
+Find out more about them in the Big Sur hot springs guide.

 Further south along the coast, Sycamore Mineral Springs is just north of Pismo Beach in Avila.
-The hot pools are nice, and rooms were upgraded in 2009, but you may want to read some of their reviews at TripAdvisor before deciding to stay overnight.
-Nearby Avila Hot Springs is a great place for a getaway, with RV and tent camping, cabins and a large, warm, spring-fed pool.
+The hot pools are nice, but you may want to read some of their reviews at TripAdvisor before deciding to stay overnight.
+Nearby Avila Hot Springs is an excellent place for a getaway, with RV and tent camping, cabins and a large, warm, spring-fed pool.

 Mercey Hot Springs near Hollister has been around since the early 1900s when its water was bottled and sold in pharmacies.
 They aim to be clean, comfortable and affordable.

-Further east, Mono Hot Springs Resort is about 90 miles east of Fresno, but it will take about 2.5 hours to get to its secluded mountain location on the edge of the Ansel Adams Wilderness.
+Mono Hot Springs Resort is about 90 miles east of Fresno, but it will take about 2.5 hours to get from there to its secluded mountain location on the edge of the Ansel Adams Wilderness.
 The outdoor, jetted pool is filled with natural mineral water and has views of Mt.
 Hooper.

 Southern California Hot Springs

-If wasn't already enough to get excited about in the Southland, these places will surely get you warmed up even more:
+If there wasn't already enough to get excited about in SoCal, these places will surely get you warmed up even more:

-- Glen Ivy Hot Springs has been a favorite of mine for many years.
-Facilities include natural waters and red clay mud baths that give it the nickname "Club Mud."
+- Glen Ivy Hot Springs is between LA and Palm Springs.
+Their facilities include natural waters and red clay mud baths that give it the nickname "Club Mud."
 It's about 60 miles from Los Angeles and 90 miles from San Diego.

 Palm Springs Area Hot Springs

-There are so many hot water spas near Palm Springs that you might begin to think it's more like an oasis than a desert.
-Desert Hot Springs Resorts include some of the best-rated places in the state for rest and relaxation.
-At one of them, you can wear your bathrobe all day long, even to dinner.
-At others, standard attire is nothing at all.
+There are so many hot water spas near Palm Springs that you might begin to rethink its reputation as a desert locale.
+Most of them are east of town where the Desert Hot Springs resorts include some of the best-rated places in the state for rest and relaxation.

 Eastern California Hot Springs

 Lots of geologic activity beneath the surface means lots of thermal features and pools on the surface.
 And that's exactly what you will find on the eastern side of the Sierras.
-Our guide to Eastern California hot springs will lead you to some of the best outdoor pools in the state as well as a few resorts and a little-known getaway near the Nevada border.
+Use the guide to Eastern California hot springs to find some of the best outdoor pools in the state, as well as a few resorts and a little-known getaway near the Nevada border.